osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 You should upgrade osm2pgsql to a current version.

-### My osm2pgsql is crashing without reporting any useful error message.
+### Why is osm2pgsql crashing without reporting any useful error message?

 This is most likely because you are running out of memory.
 Due to the way Linux system "overcommit" memory, osm2pgsql can not detect that it is running